Eddyflawless/go-flight-monitor/readme.md

 Still tinkering with the go language whilst creating various case studies to understand the language more.

 ## Goals
-- Implement websockets with go and vanilla javascript
+- Implement websockets with Go and vanilla javascript
 - Scrap stats for flight using flight api and goroutine
 - Store historic flight data in a database like redis
 - Learn swagger with Go

 ## Requirements
--   Docker installed
--   Python installed
 -   You will need Go version 1.11+ installed on your development machine
 -   An Api key from https://aviationstack.com/.
 Create a free account to access key.